 The decision of the appeal meeting should be issued to the employee, in writing, within five days of the hearing.

 Where the appeal is lodged against dismissal or punitive action, the employee shall have a further right of appeal to an Appeals Sub-Committee of the Board of Directors.
-The appeal should be lodged, in writing, with the Chief Executive, within 14 days of notification of the initial appeal decision.
+The appeal should be lodged, in writing, with the Managing Director, within 14 days of notification of the initial appeal decision.

-Equally, in cases where the disciplining Officer is the Chief Executive, the appeal shall be to the Appeals Sub-Committee of the Board of Directors.
+Equally, in cases where the disciplining Officer is the Managing Director, the appeal shall be to the Appeals Sub-Committee of the Board of Directors.

 During disciplinary investigations, it may be prudent to suspend the employee where (a) the investigation may be otherwise impeded or (b) the workplace may be disrupted, in coming to a decision on suspension, Managers should consider the seriousness of the offence and the likelihood of repetition.
 Suspension shall always be with pay and should be for as limited a period as possible, subject solely to the investigation being completed.
 Suspension is not regarded as punitive nor should it be utilised in this manner.
 Upon suspension, the employee shall immediately leave the place of work.
 There is no right of appeal against suspension.

 - Trade Union Representation